 The Land Mounted Program encompasses five projects focused on vehicle research: land vehicle alternative materials characterisation; alternative power packages for land vehicles; advanced vehicle modelling; automated manufacturing; and robotic squad support platform.

 The scope of the Land Mounted Program has expanded over time to include optimisation of particular features of platform operation.
 Researchers are developing power technologies and benchmarking against existing vehicle systems to prove performance advantages.

 The program is investigating the operation of small autonomous platforms (sub vehicle size) in concert with dismounted combatants – increasing their load carrying, mission configuration and lethality options.

-The Dismounted Program research spans body armour, fabrics and power technology.
-Many of these projects are at a mature stage and the program has expanded its mandate to include fabrics from chemical biological and radiological (CBR) threats.
+Research in the Land Dismounted Program spans body armour, protective fabrics and power technology.
+Many of these projects are at a mature stage and the program has expanded its mandate to include fabrics that protect against chemical, biological or radiological (CBR) threats.